 Place the proper ammunition into the chamber and ensure that it is seated fully.

-While maintaining rearward pressure on the barrel release latch, close the barrel firmly and ensure that the barrel release latch slides forward and the barrel is locked into place.
+Close the barrel firmly and ensure that the barrel release latch slides forward and the barrel is locked into place.

 AIMING

 To aim the pistol, align the entire v-groove with the intended target.